michyhems/HembleMichaelResume/README.md

 I would like to reach a point (and a budget) that would allow me to take responsibility of more of the infrastructure that my projects run on.
 Hosting my projects on my own PC, managing security and scalability is a long term goal that I am always striving toward.

+Additionally, I would like to improve the responsiveness of the blog UI.

 ## Installation Guide

 Clone the repository: